akkudub/Tasky/README.md

-#Tasky: A task management application  made in CS2013
+# Tasky: A task management application  made in CS2103

 Authors: Group F09-2C Aug 2013 (cs2103aug2013-f09-2c)

--Akshat Dubey, Joan Tan, Junchao Gu, Kaiwen Huang
+- Akshat Dubey, Joan Tan, Junchao Gu, Kaiwen Huang

 Trouble managing your to-do tasks?
 Tasky helps you to manage them in a simple and efficient way using only text inputs.